 One thing teachers are tasked with doing is molding young minds to become the leaders of tomorrow.
-These leadership writing prompts are designed to make your students think about not only what it means , but what it means to be a community member and friend.
+These prompts for writing about leadership are designed to make your students think about not only what leadership means, but also what it means to be a community member and friend.

 Prompt 1: When a pack of wolves travel, the older and sicker wolves walk in front.
 They set the pace for the walk.
 The next group of wolves are the strongest.
 They are there to protect the front group from an attack.
 The middle group is protected because directly behind them are more strong wolves.The absolute last wolf is the leader.
 Why do you think the leader is the last wolf, rather than the first one?